-Drawing from pedagogical theorist Gloria Ladson-Billings' work, the California Department of Education defines culturally relevant pedagogy as a theoretical model to foster "multiple aspects of student achievement and support students to uphold their cultural identities.
+The California Department of Education references Gloria Ladson-Billings' seminal article, "Toward a Theory of Culturally Relevant Pedagogy," and defines culturally relevant pedagogy as "a theoretical model that focuses on multiple aspects of student achievement and supports students to uphold their cultural identities.
 Culturally Relevant Pedagogy also calls for students to develop critical perspectives that challenge societal inequalities."
-Farm to school is a useful entry point for culturally relevant pedagogy, especially in California.
+Farm to school is a useful entry point, especially in California.
 California has the largest agricultural economy in the country.
 Its farms, ranches, and food producers employ many students' families.
-Food allows us to explore questions that value students' cultures and helps students develop a sense of place and belonging.
-For example, through learning about California crops, students can learn about natural ecosystems that support health and sustainability; explore the origins of certain foods and how they reflect patterns of trade and migration; consider who is growing food, how, and where; and learn about types of foods that have traditionally grown in this area and how they are used.
+Food allows us to explore questions that value students' cultures and help students develop a sense of place and belonging.
+For example, through learning about California crops, students can: learn about natural ecosystems that support health and sustainability; explore the origins of certain foods and how they reflect patterns of trade and migration; consider who is growing food, how, and where; and learn about types of foods that have traditionally grown in their area and how they are used.
 Culturally relevant pedagogy also considers the intersection of social justice and farm to school education.
 This approach encourages educators to ask questions such as: - How is farm to school experienced and understood by students? - What is their experience with agriculture, access to food, or being in nature? - How can farm to school nurture feelings of belonging?